blockchain-insights/crypto-influence-insights/README.md

   - Develop a receipt mechanism for API usage to track work performed by miners, validators, and other subnet participants.
   - Ensure transparency and accountability for all API transactions.

-- **V2.1: Implement Split and Merge Approach for Miner Data (Stage 1) (In Progress)**
+- **V2.1: Lightweight Miners and Centralized JSON Storage (In Progress):**
+  - **Deprecate Neo4j on Miners**:
+    - Miners will generate raw JSON datasets instead of populating Neo4j.
+  - **Centralized Storage on Validators**:
+    - JSON files uploaded to IPFS will be stored as links in the validator’s discovery table.
+    - Validators will validate, merge, and feed data into **Memgraph** for real-time querying.
+  - **Improved Validator Query System**:
+    - Replace the query logic to pull insights directly from the local Memgraph instance instead of querying miners.
+  - **Scoring Adjustments**:
+    - Update the scoring mechanism to validate and rank JSON-based datasets.

-- **V2.2: Add Time-Series Data Support (Stage 2)**
+- **V2.2: Add Time-Series Data Support (Stage 2):**
+  - Integrate **ClickHouse** for efficient storage of historical time-series data.
+  - Enable aggregation of past trends for influencer activity, token mentions, and anomaly detection.

 - **V2.3: Public Access APIs for Basic Insights:**
   - Enable end users to query basic information such as:
     - Influencer rankings for specific tokens.
-    - Scam alerts based on basic heuristics.
+    - Scam alerts based on **graph heuristics** (real-time Memgraph insights).
   - Provide a free-tier API for public access to attract initial users.

-- **V2.4: Real-Time Scam Alerts:**
+- **V2.4: Real-Time Scam Detection Using Graph-Based ML Models:**
+  - **Model Training**:
+    - Train ML models using **graph data** from Memgraph.
+    - Leverage **Memgraph’s AI ecosystem** for model development (graph embeddings, ML libraries).
+  - **API Integration**:
+    - Expose endpoints that apply trained models for real-time scam detection and influencer behavior scoring.
+  - **Scam Alerts**:
-  - Broadcast scam signals in near real-time via:
+    - Broadcast real-time scam signals via:
       - A Twitter bot.
       - Webhook subscriptions for developers and advanced users.

 - **V2.5: Token Watchlist Feature:**
   - Allow users to monitor specific tokens and receive: